joshbrew/tinybuild/README.md

 ![tinybuild-downloads](https://img.shields.io/npm/dt/tinybuild.svg)
 ![tinybuild-l](https://img.shields.io/npm/l/tinybuild)

-- Beginner-friendly purist bundler and development server for all of your most common web development needs. esbuild includes TS and JSX/TSX support, as well as css imports for bundling all of your css.
+- Beginner-friendly purist bundler and development server for all of your most common web development needs.
+- Pure esbuild wrapped with additional boilerplate settings for various needs (see bundleBrowser, bundleTypes, etc).
+Includes TS and JSX/TSX support, as well as css imports for bundling all of your css.
 Use esbuild plugins generically for more support (e.g. SCSS)
-- Pure esbuild wrapped with additional boilerplate settings for various needs (see bundleBrowser, bundleTypes, etc)
 - 3 extra zero-dependency esbuild plugins for bundling workers, auto-install and caching imports from urls, as well as bundling types for you (.d.ts files)!
 Additional support for declaring globals and initial script injection.
 - Hotreloading NodeJS server that launches instantly (20ms on average), only dependency is chokidar for hot module swapping.